swiftlang/swift-evolution/proposals/NNNN-observability.md

 ### `ObservationTracking`

 In order to provide scoped observation, the `ObservationTracking` type provides a method to capture accesses to properties within a given scope and then call out upon the first change to any of those properties.
 This API is the primary mechanism in which UI interactions can be built.
-Specifically this will be used by SwiftUI to provide updates for views given specific property access in the rendering of `var body: some View` scopes.
-More detail will be expanded later in the SDK impact section.
+Specifically, this can be used by user interface libraries like SwiftUI to provide updates to properties that are accessed in a specific scope.
+For more detail, see the SDK Impact section below.

 ```swift
 public struct ObservationTracking {